 If you takeaway one thing from this class, it could very well be this skill: a greater ability to lean into fear and negotiate with it and still get your work done.
 You may hand in this paper and get a ‘D’ on it.
 If you tried hard in the face of very real anxiety, it will still be a win because you will have shown yourself the ability to do something you were afraid of and not die when it didn’t go perfectly.

-What does leaning into the tension look like?
+What does leaning into the tension of writing your paper look like?
 Well, it gives you a sense of what important work you’re hiding from.
 It’s actually a kind of beacon shedding light on the work you need to have the courage to do.

 An example: a month ago I spent a couple of weeks praying and planning a new set of goals built around my various roles: disciple, teacher, husband, friend, father, etc. When I had completed the process, I listed the roles in order of priority and wrote out my goal next to each one.
 When I finished, I knew I wasn’t done.
 Typically, I would store the goals away in my memory and try to actualize them without telling anyone.
 I knew that this was part of the reason they failed.
 I needed to share them with my wife.